 Plastic microbeads are harmful to humans and to the environment.
-Plastic microbeads found in face and body scrub product are tiny plastic spheres that irritate and cause micro-tears to the skin’s surface, such micro-tears can develop into breakouts and bacterial infections.
+Plastic microbeads, found in face and body scrub products, are tiny plastic spheres that irritate and cause micro-tears to the skin’s surface, such micro-tears can develop into breakouts and bacterial infections.

 They are also water pollutants that end up in the bellies of sea creatures.
 Plastic microbeads absorb and gather toxins which are later eaten by inhabitants of the world’s bodies of water.